fzld/fzld/README.md

 # Hi there!

 Name's Zaldi!
-I do web development, mainly front-end and graphic related stuff.
-Recently dive into project and operation management thingy.
+Used to do some Web Development, frontend and graphic stuff.
+Trying to get myself to code little by little.

 **Current information:**
 - 📚 Currently pursuing my BE degree at [Gunadarma University](https://www.gunadarma.ac.id/)